-Although there was no snow in the lower elevations, the road was pretty icy up above.
+Although there was no snow in the lower elevations, the road was icy up above.

-The "base lodge" was rather basic: rocky outcroppings in the snow.
+The "base lodge" was basic: rocky outcroppings in the snow.

 There were two main "areas."
-The closer one (although it clearly wasn't too close) consisted of two Poma lifts and three short slopes.
+The closer one (although it clearly wasn't too close) comprised two Poma lifts and three short slopes.
 The farther one was served by a double-chair that disappeared over the ridge.